johnshaughnessy/food-trucks/food-trucks.md

 I visit a website, pay some monthly fee, get my own multiplayer game (that I can completely customize, from the color scheme to the content to the code), run it on my own website, where I can commercialize it directly to end users.

 This to me is mind blowing.
 And I hope it&rsquo;s as exciting to creative people around the world as it is to me.
-There are plenty of rough edges we need to iron out, but the essential pieces are all there.
+There are plenty of rough edges we need to smooth down, but the essential pieces are all there.

-<a id="orgb632ed8"></a>
+<a id="org821c598"></a>

 # Where to focus

-<a id="org57611b0"></a>
+<a id="org2d18791"></a>

 ## Where a food truck company focuses